magnusjjj/gfesys/README.md

 ```

 The first command downloads the sources.
 The second jumps into the directory created.
 The final command is a command for developers, which basically says 'ignore changes on this file'.
-It means that if you contribute changes, you donÃ't have to worry about accidentally sending us your database passwords :)
+It means that if you contribute changes, you don't have to worry about accidentally sending us your database passwords :)

 ###4.
 Install the requirements, stage 2: